Nash Equilibrium Calculator

 Simple Example - 12 pool vs worker scout

-To get familiar with Nash equilibrium let's explicitly calculate it for the example given at the beginning of this post: a zerg player can choose to 12 pool or macro and a protoss player can choose to scout or not.
-To calculate the nash equilibrium strategy let's start by assuming what fraction of the time zerg wins in the following cases:
+To get familiar with the concept of a Nash equilibrium let's explicitly calculate it for the example given at the beginning of this post: a zerg player can choose to 12 pool or macro and a protoss player can choose to scout or not.
+To calculate the Nash equilibrium strategy let's start by assuming what fraction of the time zerg wins in the following cases:

 - P(zerg win | 12 pool, no worker scout) = 100%